The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Results

 In view of the recent progress on the calculation of iso-spin violating effects in lattice QCD it is worth making a comment on the comparison of our results with these.
-Ref.~\cite{Blum:2010ym} has obtained the pion mass difference to be $(m_{\pi^+}-m_{\pi^0})_{\rm QED}=4.50(23)$ MeV.
-In this calculation the charged pion mass is calculated with non-degenerate light quark masses whereas for the neutral pion they have considered degenerate quark masses.
-We find out here that the neutral pion is dependent on $\Delta m$, whereas the charged pion is almost independent of that (Fig.~\ref{fig:pi_mass_diff}) which restricts us from making a direct comparison.
+Ref.~\cite{Blum:2010ym} has obtained the pion mass difference to be $(M_{\pi^+}-M_{\pi^0})_{\rm QED}=4.50(23)$ MeV.
+In this calculation~\cite{Blum:2010ym}, the charged pion mass is calculated with non-degenerate $(\Delta m\ne0)$ light quark masses but for the neutral pion, they have considered degenerate quark masses $(\Delta m=0)$.
+On the other hand, in our study, we have considered the effect of non-degenerate quark mass for both the charged and neutral pions.
+Thus, because of their (\cite{Blum:2010ym}) consideration of degenerate current quarks for neutral mesons, we cannot make a direct comparison with their calculation.
 Nevertheless, to get a feel for the numbers this value can be subtracted from the experimental value (Eq.~\ref{eq:pion_mass_exp}) to obtain an estimate of the QCD correction, which is $0.09(0.23)$ MeV.
-With the further assumption that in their calculation the $\Delta m$ has negligible effect on the neutral pion mass, a comparison with our result is possible.
+With the further assumption that in their calculation the $\Delta m$ has a negligible effect on the neutral pion mass, a comparison with our result is possible.
 One should also note here that with the consideration of the error, the range for the QCD contribution extends up to negative values.

-Ref.~\cite{deDivitiis:2013xla} is a more recent LQCD calculation with isospin symmetry broken by quark mass difference and their respective electric charges.
-They obtained $(m^2_{\pi^+}-m^2_{\pi^0})_{\rm QED}=1.44(13)(16)\times10^3$ MeV$^2$.
-Using the experimental values for the sum of the pion masses (Eq.~\ref{eq:pion_mass_exp}) one can obtain the QED correction for $(m_{\pi^+}-m_{\pi^0})_{\rm QED}=5.24(0.75)$ MeV.
+Ref.~\cite{deDivitiis:2013xla} is a more recent LQCD calculation with iso-spin symmetry broken by quark mass difference and their respective electric charges.
+They obtained $(M^2_{\pi^+}-M^2_{\pi^0})_{\rm QED}=1.44(13)(16)\times10^3$ MeV$^2$.
+Using the experimental values for the sum of the pion masses (Eq.~\ref{eq:pion_mass_exp}) one can obtain the QED correction for $(M_{\pi^+}-M_{\pi^0})_{\rm QED}=5.24(0.75)$ MeV.
 With this number at hand we can estimate the QCD contribution in the same way as mentioned above, which is found to be $-0.65(0.75)$ MeV.
 In all these studies, overall the error bar for QED correction is still substantial and that leads to a wide range for the QCD correction once the QED values are subtracted from the experimental ones.
+We will see in our model that the LEC $l_7$ is positive, and this implies that the mechanical contribution should be positive.
+This is also consistent with other $\chi$PT and LQCD calculations.